ivanpaulovich/paulovich.net/_posts/2019-09-09-clean-architecture-presenter-pattern-explained.md

 featured: true
 draft: true
 ---
-The easiest way to identify a poor designed Web application is by looking at their controllers, usually there is a mix of business rules and few View Models.
+The easiest way to identify a poor designed Web application is by looking at their controllers, usually there is a mix of business rules and View Models.
 The following code snippet calls a service to get the account details then the transaction list is exported to a excel spreadsheet.
 Check it out:

 ```c#